 Modern, Italian-made seating and locally reclaimed wood tables (sourced from salvaged boats) entice you to sit by the glass fireplace for a glass of wine (offered complimentary after 4pm) and conversation.
-Look up to see dark brown I-Beams juxtaposed with distressed wood-boards overhead –homage to different eras of boat building.
+Look up to see dark brown I-Beams juxtaposed with distressed wood-boards overhead, an homage to different eras of boat building.

 There is one receptionist at the desk 24/7, bringing this 26- room place down to an intimate B&B level.
-He or she will recommend that you take the elevator to every floor, as each elevator landing serves as a bite-sized art gallery.
+He or she recommends that you take the elevator to every floor, as each landing serves as a bite-sized art gallery.
 In fact, there’s original art displayed throughout the hotel and even in each guestroom – a true Rockland experience.

 Rooms at 250 Main